codingMustache/codingMustache/README.md

 ## Joke of the Day

-I had a dream that I was a muffler last night.
-I woke up exhausted!
+Is there a hole in your shoe?
+No… Then how’d you get your foot in it?

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+When Gmail first launched, how much storage did it provide for your email?
- 1. 1000
+ 1. 512MB
- 2. 500
+ 2. 5GB
- 3. 1024
+ 3. 1GB
- 4. 512
+ 4. Unlimited

 <details>
   <summary>Answer</summary>
-  1000
+  1GB
 </details>